wkumari/draft-wkumari-opsawg-sdi/README.md

    certificates.
-If newly manufactured devices upload certificates the certificate publication server can simply publish these; if the devices provide the raw public keys and unique device identifier, the certificate publication server will need to wrap these in a certificate.
+If newly manufactured devices upload certificates the certificate publication server can simply publish these; if the devices provide the raw public keys and unique device identifier, the

-   The customers (e.g., Operator_A) query this server with the serial number (or other provided unique identifier) of a device, and retrieve the associated certificate.
-It is expected that operators will receive the unique device identifier (serial number) of devices when they purchase them, and will download and store the certificate.